Podcast

 Katie Fairchild headshot - person with long dark hair and glasses looking to the side against an autumn landscape

 Katie Fairchild talks to us about marketing for Radish and how an expertise in fanfiction informs her work.
 In the final installment of our fanfiction series, we talk with a publishing professional and fan fiction expert who works in the business of serialized fiction.
-Katie Fairchild is a marketing associate who uses her expertise in … Read more
+Katie Fairchild is a marketing associate who uses her expertise … Read more

 Episode 64: Claudia Rebaza From The Organization For Transformative Works